eightmouse/Gestalt/README.md

 I use Obsidian a lot, godsend, bless the creators, to write down daily things: bugs, thoughts, small discoveries, project notes, and whatever else happens while working.
 Gestalt is me turning that habit into something more public-facing: a personal archive where I can share what is going on, whether that is thoughts on games I am playing, updates on hardware/software, or progress notes for projects.

-This is the first working version, so there are not many entries yet.
-I have just finished getting the core shape built; over the next days, as I polish and update it, I will add more records.

-Currently being extra careful because of the npm ordeal.

 Current public version: `v1.17.0`.